 This chicken souvlaki recipe will make between 10 and 12 skewers.
 And if you’re looking to turn it into a Mediterranean-style BBQ party, then consider adding a few salads and sides to go along.

-Greek salad is a natural addition, but Balela, Fattoush, Grilled Zucchini Salad and this cooling Watermelon Salad would work as well.
+Greek salad or this orzo salad are a natural addition, but Balela, Fattoush, Grilled Zucchini Salad and this cooling Watermelon Salad would work as well.
 Make a large Mezze platter like this one, or a plate of creamy Roasted Garlic Hummus.

 You really can’t go wrong with Greek souvlaki any night of the week!
 This chicken souvlaki recipe includes outdoor grill or grill pan instructions.